-An asset is classified as current when it is:

-a) Expected to be realised or intended to be sold or consumed in normal operating cycle, b) Held primarily for the purpose of trading, c) Expected to be realised within twelve months after the reporting period, or a) it is expected to be settled in normal operating cycle.

-- d) Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period. - All other assets are classified as non-current
+- An asset is classified as current when it is: - a) Expected to be realised or intended to be sold or consumed in normal operating cycle, - b) Held primarily for the purpose of trading, - c) Expected to be realised within twelve months after the reporting period, or d) Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.

+All other assets are classified as non-current.